GleammerRay/WineSteam/README.md

 If you wish to install Wine Steam into your app launcher, run `bash install_desktop.sh`.
 This will add the Wine Steam desktop launcher into your applications menu.
 You might need to restart your computer for the Wine Steam icon to cache.

-### DXVK Patch

-DXVK patch gives extra performance if applied, but some hardware and games are incompatible with it and may not work properly.
-To apply the DXVK patch to WineSteam, run `bash dxvkpatch.sh`.

 ### Winetricks

 To get access to the various winetricks tools and utilities for your WineSteam prefix, run `bash winetricks.sh` and choose `Select the default wineprefix`.